-- Arguments are based on claims and evidence. - Insulin pump safety: - Claim: The maximum single dose of insulin to be delivered (CurrentDose) will not exceed MaxDose. - Evidence: Safety argument for insulin pump (discussed later) - Evidence: Test data for insulin pump.
-The value of currentDose was correctly computed in 400 tests - Evidence: Static analysis report for insulin pump software revealed no anomalies that affected the value of CurrentDose - Argument: The evidence presented demonstrates that the maximum dose of insulin that can be computed = MaxDose.
+- Claim: The maximum single dose of insulin to be delivered (CurrentDose) is MaxDose. - Evidence: Safety argument for insulin pump (later) - Evidence: Test data for insulin pump.
+The value of CurrentDose was correctly computed in 400 tests - Evidence: Static analysis for insulin pump software no anomalies that affect the value of CurrentDose - Argument: The evidence demonstrates that the maximum dose of insulin is equal to MaxDose.